William Sandys Elrington: Colonial magistrate

-Remoteness from large towns with prisons was not without its consequences.
+Remoteness from large towns with prisons had consequences.
 One particularly egregious case was that of a fifteen year old, free-born, orphaned servant girl, Martha Emily Cadman.
 She had been sentenced by Elrington to three months, in 1836, 'for improper conduct in her hired service', an offence under the draconian Masters and Servants Act (1828).
 Subsequently, she was raped by one of the ex-convict constables escorting her, during the 200 mile journey made on foot, to the 'House of Correction'.
 Instead of being allowed, as planned, to stay overnight at an inn at Sutton Forest, she had been made to share a hut with the men, where the rape occurred.
 The constable, Patrick Brady, and another constable, George Nutter—as an accomplice—were found guilty of rape and sentenced to death, but then the judge ruled that 'in consequence of inquiries he had made respecting the character of the female, their punishment would be commuted'.
 Despite her personal courage in reporting the offence and later giving evidence, it did not end well for Martha; her reputation had been besmirched publicly by the judge, and, reportedly, she was later the 'kept mistress' of one of the jurors at Brady's trial.
 By 1845, she was drinking heavily and apparently living as a prostitute.
-Even at the time, these appalling outcomes were seen as consequences of Elrington's harsh sentencing of Martha, for running away from her employer, whom she said had ill used her, and remaining at large for just two days.
-She had run away, after her employer—Henry Burnell of Araluen—and his wife had forcibly cut off her hair, a punishment of humiliation inflicted upon female convicts for 'vile offences'.
+Even at the time, these appalling outcomes were seen as consequences of Elrington's harsh sentencing of Martha, for running away from her employer, who she said had ill used her, and remaining at large for just two days.
+She had run away, after her employer—Henry Clay Burnell (1806 - 1888), the first settler at Araluen in 1831—and his wife Sarah, née Gray) had forcibly cut off her hair, a punishment of humiliation inflicted upon female convicts for 'vile offences'.